Trying to figure out what ShareASale Affiliate Program is and how to join?

 In addition, I will list the merchants I use on ShareASale to give you an idea of what companies are out there to promote.

 This post contains affiliate links which means I may receive a small commission at no additional cost to you.
 To learn more about affiliate links, click here.

 What is ShareASale?

-	ShareASale is an Affiliate Marketing Network, which basically means once you are an approved affiliate member you can use their website to find products to promote and earn commission for referrals on those products.
+ShareASale is an Affiliate Marketing Network, which basically means once you are an approved affiliate member you can apply to merchants and once approved promote their products and services and earn a commission for referrals on those products.